Azure/AzureGovernedPipelines/docs/azure-pipelines/unified.md

 Using this template, you can accelerate adoption of governed pipelines used by your organization to deploy to Azure.
 The template is designed to be used with the [Security through templates][1] feature of Azure Pipelines.

+The unified pipeline is not intended to be used directly.

 While the template provides a default configuration, it can be customized to meet the needs of your organization.
 For example, enforce third-party DevSecOps tools, or add custom stages to the pipeline.